datacabinet/datacabinet.github.io/README.md

 3. You might need to restart notebook or log out/log in again to see the changes.

-4. On terminal, Run command "nbgrader --generate config" to create an empty configuration file.
+4. On terminal, Run the following command to create an empty configuration file: nbgrader --generate-config

 5. Make a directory in the nfs drive and give everyone permission to it: